telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/react-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 tags: react, report, viewer, how, to, create, custom, parameter, editor
 published: True
 position: 1
-previous_url: /react-report-viewer-custom-parameter-editor
+previous_url: /react-report-viewer-custom-parameter-editor, /embedding-reports/display-reports-in-applications/web-application/react-report-viewer/customizing/
 ---

 # How to Create a Custom Parameter Editor

-The article elaborates how to change the default editors for visible parameters in the React Report Viewer's Parameters Area.
+The article elaborates on how to change the default editors for visible parameters in the React Report Viewer's Parameters Area.

 Custom parameter editors are defined through the **parameterEditors** array passed as an option when creating the report viewer widget.
 Each object represents a parameter editor factory for creating editors suitable to edit a specific report parameter configuration.